tmoens/zebrafish-facility-manager/MariaDB.md

 If you followed the instructions when installing MariaDB (securely), you will not be able to log in as as the database root user, but you will have created an admin user with sufficient privileges to create new databases and you will know that the admin user's password.
-If you did not it is ok, but you have to do equivalent operations to what is presented here.
+If you did not, it is ok but you have to do equivalent operations to what is presented here.

 Following the running example,